The fc Command Tutorial With Examples For Beginners

 This will open your last command in the default editor.

 As you see in the above screenshot, my last command was “fc -l”.
-You can make any changes in the command and re-run it automatically again once you save and quit the editor.
+Now you can make any changes in the command and re-run it automatically again once you save and quit the editor.
 This can be useful when you use long and complicated commands or arguments.
 Please be mindful that this also can be a destructive.
 For example, if the previous command was a deadly command like “rm -fr <some-path>”, it will automatically execute and you may lost your important data.
 So, be very careful before using command.

 Change the default editor to edit commands